sohang3112/machine-learning-practice/MachineLearning_NOTES.md

 **Principal Component Analysis (PCA)**: Reduce dimensions of data
 - Project N-dimensional points onto 1 or more lower-dimensional line/plane of maximum variances (i.e., which has the largest range of points after they are projected onto it).
 Each of these projection planes is called a *component* - basically a linear equation combining original features using some coefficients. *Principal Component* is the component with maximum variance.
+- After PCA, check error with **Mean Squared Error (MSE)** and also check **Explainable Variance Ratio**.
+Interpret MSE like this:
+    - MSE close to 0: Indicates very low error, almost perfect reconstruction (though this can sometimes indicate overfitting if the model is too complex).
+    - MSE around the average variance of data: Can be considered reasonable, indicating that the model captures most of the variability in the data.
+    - MSE significantly higher than the average variance: May suggest poor model performance or inadequate dimensionality reduction.
 - **TODO:** Check the math of this (components are derived using *eigenvectors of covariance matrix*.)